When you purchase through links on our site, we may earn a commission. Here’s how it works.

-First thing to remember is to remain calm.
+The first thing to remember is to remain calm.
 It’s important that you don’t begin to argue because it may cause your dog to attack the victim again.
-Not only is this for the well-being of both the victim and your dog but also because the victim has to make the decision as to whether or not they will want to hire a lawyer and sue you for damages.
-Being polite and nice is always the route to go because the victim may decide to be nice back and not involve a lawyer.
+Not only is this for the well-being of both the victim and your dog, but also because the victim has to decide whether or not they will want to hire a lawyer and sue you for damages.
+Being polite and pleasant is always the route because the victim may decide to be nice back and not involve a lawyer.

-Get the victim medical attention.
+Get the victim medical help.
 Be mindful and take them to the hospital immediately.
 It’s important that they get the bite mark checked and tended to.
-If you’re going along with the polite and nice route, you should offer to pay for the victim’s medical bills.
-This was not their fault and remember, you do not want to involve lawyers.
+If you’re going along the polite and pleasant route, you should offer to pay for the victim’s medical bills.
+This was not their fault; remember, you do not want to involve lawyers.

 Swap Contact Information

 Give your contact information to the victim.
-In some jurisdictions this is required.
-So be sure to give your name, address, phone number, etc. to the victim.
-Going along with this, you should also get the victim’s information as well as any witnesses.
+In some jurisdictions, this is required.
+So be sure to give the victim your name, address, phone number, etc. On a related note, you should also get the victim’s information and any witnesses.

-A few days or weeks after the attack reach out to the victim and check in to see how they are doing.
+A few days or weeks after the attack, contact the victim and check in to see how they are doing.
 Show that you genuinely care about their recovery.
 However, be careful of what you say because it could come back to bite you in the rear (pun intended)!
 Remember that there is still a chance that you and your dog will face criminal charges or a civil lawsuit.
-There are actually three places where you might end up.

-- Civil Court – Dog owners are responsible for injuries from bites in most states.
+- Civil Court – Dog owners in most states are responsible for medical expenses caused by bite injuries.

-- Criminal Court – This is rare, but if the attack was serious enough or if the dog has a rap sheet you could be accused of a number of crimes.
+- Criminal Court – This is rare, but you could be accused of several crimes if the attack was severe enough or the dog has a rap sheet.

-- Dog Court – Animal control may pay you a visit and take action against you and/or your dog.
+- Dog Court – Animal control may visit you and take action against you and/or your dog.
 If you are cited – you need to prepare a defense.

-Now, back to being careful about what you say, express your sympathy and show compassion for the victim.
-These types of remarks won’t be used against you in court because they are acts of kindness.
-If court is not the route for you (and hopefully it isn’t) there is still a chance that your dog may be quarantined.
-Quarantine can be done at your own home, so ask if this is an option for your situation.
+Continue to be careful about what you say, expressing your sympathy and compassion for the dog bite victim.
+These remarks should not be used against you in court because they are acts of kindness.
+If the court is not the route for you (and hopefully it isn’t), there is still a chance that your dog may be quarantined.
+The quarantine can often be done at your home, so ask if this is an option in your situation.

 Locate Your Dog’s Medical Records

-Make a copy of your dog’s medical records including rabies shots and give it to the victim.
-This will put their mind at ease knowing that they are not at risk for rabies.
+Make a copy of your dog’s medical records, including rabies shots, and give it to the victim.
+This will put their mind at ease, knowing they are not at risk for rabies.

 Seek Legal Advice

-There are many reasons why you may want to seek legal advice.
+There are several reasons why you may want to seek legal advice.

 Contact Your Insurance Company

-If you felt that it was necessary to seek legal advice you may want to contact your insurance company.
-Check with your insurance company to see if they cover dog attacks (aka dog liability).
-If you have homeowner’s or renter’s insurance there is fair chance that you have coverage but it depends on the state and, commonly, whether the bite happened on your property or elsewhere.
-Some insurance companies even offer medical payments coverage which you can offer the victim.
+If you have homeowners or renters insurance, there is a fair chance that you have coverage, but it depends on the state and, commonly, whether the dog bit occurs on your property or elsewhere.
+Some insurance companies even offer medical payment coverage, which you may be able to offer the victim.

 - Who owns the dog

-We know this sounds ridiculous and that there are times where you’ll need to discuss the incident.
+We know this sounds ridiculous and that there are times when you’ll need to discuss the incident.
 For example, when you take the victim to the hospital.
 But when discussing it, try not to go into too much detail and blab on about it.
-Try to be brief but also make sure it’s the truth.
+Try to be brief, but also make sure any details you share are truthful.

-The video below from the Paw Report has a good summary of what will happen if your dog bites someone and also provides tips on how to prevent bite situations.
+The video below from the Paw Report summarizes what will happen if your dog bites someone and provides tips to help prevent bite situations.

-Your dog is now considered dangerous.
-You may know the loving, sweet side of your dog and may have an explanation as to why your dog bit that person but the sad truth is that those things don’t matter in this situation.
-The fact is, your dog attacked someone, and because of that, your dog is considered dangerous by the local government authorities.
+Your pet is now considered a dangerous dog.
+You may know the loving, sweet side of your dog and might have an explanation as to why your dog bit that person, but the sad truth is that those things don’t matter in this situation.
+Your dog attacked someone, and because of that, it’s considered dangerous by the local government authorities.
 There are now precautions that you must take.